 Endometriosis is a disease caused by endometrial tissue — the tissue lining the uterus — developing outside of the uterus.
 This can occur under the ovaries, on the fallopian tubes (the tubes connecting the ovaries to the uterus), behind the uterus, on the tissues that hold the uterus in place, and on the bowels or bladder.

 The primary symptoms of endometriosis are pain and infertility.

-Pain Associated with Endometriosis
+Pain associated with endometriosis

-Note: Endometriosis News is strictly a news and information website about the disease.
+Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.